maarten-pennings/WordClock/README.md

 ![Hours graph](hours.png)

 We have a problem.
 Full words require 48 characters.
 We can best save 5, which still requires 43.
-But we only have 40 (5 rows).
+But we only have 40 (5 rows), so we need to get rid of 3 more characters.
-I cheated in my first model: (1) two paired letters vIEr and twaaLF, (2) one split word Z-E-S. A minor problem is thattwo times a space missing (between `tien` and `voor`, and between `over` and `half`) and the word `uur` missing (for every full hour).
+I cheated in my first model: (1) two paired letters vIEr and twaaLF, (2) one split word Z-E-S.
+A minor problem is that two times a space missing (between `tien` and `voor`, and between `over` and `half`) and the word `uur` missing (for every full hour).

 This is my first attempt.